paradoxicalsphere/WorkplaceDAO/README.md

 Effective organizations are typically more productive, often provide higher-quality services, and are usually more financially successful than less effective organizations.<sup><a href="#SterzikThesis">5</a></sup>

-Within constraints set by management and labor unions, DAOs introduce a layer of operation into existing organizations and workplaces giving employees greater control and autonomy over their work.
-Managers focus on providing the context team members need to prioritize and execute their high-impact work, increasing trust, engagement and ownership on teams.<sup><a href="#JuliaMartins">6</a></sup>
+In recent years, managers in various industries have been burdened with workload due to an increase in business decision making and team management.
+Within constraints that management and labor unions may set, DAOs introduce a layer of operation into existing organizations and workplaces giving employees greater control and autonomy over their work while also helping to reduce managers' workloads.<sup><a href="#Chainwire">6</a></sup> Managers focus on providing the context team members need to prioritize and execute their high-impact work, increasing trust, engagement and ownership on teams helping employees may have a greater impact on the company's growth.<sup><a href="#JuliaMartins">7</a></sup>